bronkhorst-developer/bronkhorst-propar/docs/examples.rst

 get\_nodes function of the master, a list of all nodes on the network is collected and returned.
 This list can be used to check if all expected instruments are connected, or to get an overview of your network.

+The nodes list will also include the number of channels that are present on that device.
+Use this in combination with the channel functionality to create instances of each device and for the seperate device channels.

 .. code:: python